Jack McKinney (basketball): Portland Trail Blazers (1976–1979)

+Los Angeles Lakers (1979)

-Claire said McKinney considered his tenure with the Blazers the highlight of his career.
-He received his first NBA head coaching job in 1979–80 with the Lakers.
+McKinney received his first NBA head coaching job in 1979–80 with the Lakers.
 Owner Jerry Buss, who had recently acquired the team, wanted games to be entertaining, and hired the coach to install a running offense.
 McKinney had 6 ft 9 in rookie Magic Johnson, who some thought should play forward, be a point guard, even though incumbent Norm Nixon was already one of the best in the league.

 On November 8, 1979, the Lakers were 9–4 after 13 games, when McKinney suffered a near fatal head injury after falling while bicycling.
 Assistant coach Paul Westhead, who also worked under McKinney at St. Joseph's, was named the interim head coach.
 However, the length of the recovery and lingering doubts about the complete return of McKinney's mental faculties, combined with the team's level of success under Westhead, ultimately meant that McKinney would never get the chance to return to the job.
 Westhead continued to use McKinney's offense, a creative and spontaneous offense that came to be known as Showtime, and the team finished the season with a record of 60–22.
 The Lakers advanced to that year's NBA Finals, when McKinney was fired mid-series on May 13, 1980.
 The Lakers won the series for their first of five NBA titles in nine seasons, and hired Westhead to permanently replace McKinney.

 Pat Riley, who replaced Westhead as Lakers coach, won four titles with the team and became the coach most synonymous with the Showtime Lakers.
 However, Norm Nixon credited McKinney with creating Showtime.
 "That should never be forgotten," said Nixon.
 According to Riley, McKinney "might have won five or six titles for the Lakers in the '80s" were it not for his accident.
 McKinney was deferential.
 "I just put in some ideas that were accepted, and the rest was up to Paul and Pat and some great players," he said.